quead/angular-youtube-player/README.md

 ## Changelog
 Angular YouTube Player 2.3
-- Updating to lts angular
+- Updating to LTS angular
 - Fixed player issues
 - Implemented login with google account
 - Keep your playlist and settings in cloud